LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 if  __name__  ==  '__main__':
 	create_db_table()
 ```
-3. Write data into `CloudFiles ta`
+3. Write data into the `CloudFiles` table
+In this case, we will use list_objects_v2 to get all files in the ``24188516-cloudstorage** bucket,
 ```
 # writetable.py
 import  boto3